 The Institute of Advanced Legal Studies Library aims to ensure that all users can benefit fully from our services and facilities.
 We are happy to offer support to any users with a disability or a specific learning difficulty, and are committed to reviewing and improving these services.

 Charles Clore House is situated on the corner of Bedford Way and Russell Square.
 Access to the ground floor reception is by the stairs.
 However, if you are unable to use the stairs there is a ramp that is at pavement level leading to an alternative entrance below these stairs.
 By pressing the bell push to the right of the door an attendant will be called who will open the door and give further assistance if required.
 There are two lifts available from this floor (L1) which provide access to all other floors within the building.
-There is a dedicated toilet provided for wheel chair users which is situated on Floor L1.
+Wheelchair accessible toilets are available on Floor L1 and inside the library on the 2nd, 3rd and 4th floors.
 If you require any other help do not hesitate to ask a member of the IALS staff.

 If you have indicated special needs requirements you will be invited to discuss your needs with a member of the Academic Services team who will be able to advise and assist you with your use of library services.
 Please contact one of the following:

 Laura Griffiths (Academic Services Librarian)

 Any of our library contacts can arrange for double the usual loan period for the books you wish to borrow

 - 6 hours for Short Loan items (instead of the usual 3 hours)

 - 48 hours for Normal Loan items (instead of the usual 24 hours)

 Book fetching service